 - 1 teaspoon baking soda

-- Stir together peanuts, sugar, corn syrup, and salt in a 1-1/2 quart microwave-safe casserole.
+- Stir together peanuts, sugar, corn syrup, and salt in a 1-1/2 quart microwave-safe bowl.
 Microwave on high for 7 minutes.
 Stir well after 3 minutes.

 - Add butter and vanilla and mix well.
 Microwave on high for 1-2 minutes.
 Peanuts will be lightly browned and syrup very hot.